Aquariuaa/TACD/datasets/README.md

-For data, refer to the existing works S2GCSL and CausalNet.
+For datasets, please refer to the existing works S2GCSL and CausalNet.